-For each token, we built a feature vector consisting of the current word, the previous and the following N words.
-We also included POS tags generated by the Brill's tagger and the output of the dictionary-based protein tagger (Section 3.1.1) for all 2N + 1 words.
-We ignored capitalization when preparing the feature vectors to avoid sparsity.
-To capture morphological similarities and alleviate the problem of unseen words, we included as features the last one, two, and three characters of each word in the feature vector, which we henceforth refer to as the suffix features.
-Inspired by the text chunking algorithm presented in [38], we included the class labels of the two preceding words as part of the feature vector.
+In our experiments with SVMs, we used the same set of features as in Section 3.1.4, with N set to 2.
+Inspired by the text chunking algorithm presented in [36], we included the class labels of the two preceding words as part of the feature vector.
 Since the class labels were not given in the test data, they were decided dynamically during the tagging of previous words.
-Because numerical values were needed, each word or tag in each position was a separate binary feature.
-For each extracted sequence of tokens, we used the minimal distance from the hyperplane $f(\mathbf{x}) = 0$ as a quantitative measure of confidence.
+Since numerical values were needed, each word or tag in each position was a separate binary feature.
+By taking all words and tags appearing in the training data as features, the dimension of feature vectors became as large as 74,487.
+For each extracted string, we used the minimal distance from the hyperplane $f(\mathbf{x}) = 0$ as a quantitative measure of confidence.
 For the inner product $\langle \mathbf{w}, \mathbf{x} \rangle$ , we used $\mathbf{w}^T \mathbf{x}$ , which resulted in a linear threshold function.
-It has been argued that most text categorization problems are linearly separable [36], so in our case a linear threshold function should suffice.
-We used version 5.0 of SVMlight 8, which is highly efficient in dealing with sparse instances.
+It has been argued that most text categorization problems are linearly separable [35], so in our case a linear threshold function should suffice.
+We used version 5.0 of SVMlight 9, which is highly efficient in dealing with sparse instances.